artsy/ezel/README.md

 # Easel

-A boilerplate for building large Backbone projects that can run on the server and client.
+A boilerplate for Backbone projects that share code server/client and scale through modular architecture.

-## Introduction

-Easel makes it easy to start building modular Backbone apps that can run in the browser and on the server using [node.js](http://nodejs.org/).
-Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/).
-Easel isn't a framework of it's own but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.
+Built on popular libraries like [Express](http://expressjs.com/), [Backbone](http://backbonejs.org/), and [Browserify](http://browserify.org/), Easel isn't a framework of it's own but rather a boilerplate of libraries and patterns that can be leveraged or abandoned as needed.

 ## Getting Started